lincolnvirus/lincolnvirus.github.io/_projects/forex/real_monitoring.markdown

 group: Technical adviser
 title: '“REAl monitoring”'
-meta: REAl monitoring
+meta: REAl monitoring.
+All proceeds from the product sale will be directed to the project development and charity.

 logo: real_monitoring.svg
+og: img/og-real-monitoring.jpg

-order: 6
+order: 9

 category: ea

-og: img/og-real-monitoring.jpg

 lang: en
 ref: real_monitoring